-OpenNebula allows the management of hybrid environments, offering end-users a self-service portal to consume resources from both VMware-based infrastructures and KVM based ones to the user in a transparent way.
+OpenNebula allows the management of hybrid environments, offering end-users a self-service portal to consume resources from both VMware-based infrastructures and KVM-based ones in a transparent way.

-We are going to show you both transition below step-by-step trough Sunstone:
+We are going to show you both conversions below, step-by-step, through Sunstone:

 VMDK Image to QCOW2 Datastore¶